 Students with primary placement sites in the Portland/Vancouver metropolitan area are expected to participate in all simulation activities and classes in person.
-Only students completing rural campus rotations are permitted to connect via WebEx to class sessions that occur during their rural rotation.
-Students missing class because of illness cannot connect to class by WebEx.
-When attending a class or activity via WebEx, the student is expected to have their camera on for the duration of the session to promote active engagement.
-Whether attending in person or through WebEx, all students should arrive at least five minutes before the start of each session to avoid disrupting the speaker and their classmates.
+Only students completing rotations in Bend, Southern Oregon, and rural campus rotations are permitted to connect remotely to class sessions.
+Students missing class because of illness cannot connect to class remotely.
+When attending a class or activity remotely, the student is expected to have their camera on for the duration of the session to promote active engagement.
+Whether attending in person or remotely, all students should arrive at least five minutes before the start of each session to avoid disrupting the speaker and their classmates.

 Academic programs offered by the GPHN aim to support the transition of the learner to an active participant in the professional work environment.
 As such, it is the responsibility of the student to communicate in a timely and professional manner why they are not able to attend a class or activity.
 If a simulation activity or class must be missed, for any reason, it is the responsibility of the student to contact the course instructor 72 hours (3 days) in advance by email.
-If the absence is due to an illness or emergency, the student must contact the course instructor by email as soon as possible and at least 30 minutes before the start of class.
+If the absence is due to an illness or emergency, the student must contact the course instructor by email as soon as possible and at least 60 minutes before the start of class.
+Students must contact the instructor themselves and cannot have other students inform the instructor of their absence on their behalf.

 Students are held accountable for all information and skills presented in classes or activities that they miss.
-In the event of absence, students will be responsible for acquiring any information or materials missed using Echo 360 (lecture-capture), WebEx recordings and/or from Sakai or classmates.
+In the event of absence, students will be responsible for acquiring any information or materials missed.
 Students should be aware that it may be difficult or impossible to make up the missed material and some instructors may not record class lectures.

-SUPERVISED PRACTICE ATTENDANCE
+SUPERVISED PRACTICE (NUTN 504) ATTENDANCE

-Attendance at supervised practice rotations at the scheduled time and date is mandatory.
-Students are expected to attend and actively participate in all required supervised practice experiences/rotations.
+Attendance at rotations at the scheduled time and date is mandatory.
+Students are expected to attend and actively participate in all required experiences/rotations.
 Students should schedule personal activities during program breaks in the academic calendar.
 Whenever possible, elective personal appointments for medical, dental, or other reasons should be made during a student's own time.
-Students will be granted up to 24 hours of personal time throughout the DI program to be used during supervised practice rotations only, per the Personal Time Off policy.
+Students will be granted up to 24 hours of personal time throughout the DI program to be used during rotations only.
+When experiences/rotations are rescheduled due to inclement weather or other unforeseen circumstances, students must make every effort to adjust their schedules to attend.

 Before or at the start of every new rotation, students should explore with their preceptors any potential conflicts during the rotation that might interfere with meeting their required hours (a minimum of 32 hours each week).
-Any such conflict should be reported to the NUTN 504 Supervised Practice Instructor, Joanna Cummings (cummijoa@ohsu.edu), immediately.
-A student who fails to meet the minimum time requirements of a given rotation without notifying the NUTN 504 Supervised Practice Instructor may be subject to extending enrollment in NUTN 504 into future terms to meet the ACEND hour requirement.
+Any such conflict should be reported to the NUTN 504 Instructor, Joanna Cummings (cummijoa@ohsu.edu), immediately.
+A student who fails to meet the minimum time requirements of a given rotation without notifying the NUTN 504 Instructor may be subject to extending enrollment in NUTN 504 into future terms to meet the ACEND hour requirement.
 Extension of enrollment in NUTN 504 may lead to additional tuition and fees as well as postpone master's courses and delay graduation.

-Prior approval from the preceptor and the NUTN 504 Supervised Practice Instructor is required before registering for conferences (not required by the program) and other activities that conflict with supervised practice hours.
+Prior approval from the preceptor and the NUTN 504 Instructor is required before registering for conferences (not required by the program) and other activities that conflict with rotation hours.
 Please note that approval may not be granted.

-PERSONAL TIME OFF
+PERSONAL TIME OFF DURING ROTATIONS